noprompt/vic/README.markdown

     # Create a new colorscheme
     scheme = Vic::Colorscheme.new 'Alligator'

+    # Add some information to the header of the file
+    scheme.info author: 'Joel Holdbrooks', URL: 'https://github.com/noprompt'

     # Set the background color (not necissary, see below)
     scheme.background = 'dark'